shadman2503/StudentManagementSystem/README.md

 1. Clone this repo:
    git clone https://github.com/shadman2503/StudentManagementSystem
-2. Open the `Main Project` folder.
-3. Run the app:
+2. Run the app:

-> Make sure you have Python 3.11+ installed.
+> Make sure you have Python 3.11+ and MySQL installed.

 ## 🙋‍♂️ Author